top of page

 QUESTION: How many endpoints does a ray have? | ANSWER: One

-QUESTION: If a ray starts at point P and passes through point Q, how would you name this ray? | ANSWER: Ray PQ
+QUESTION: If a ray starts at point P and passes through point Q, how would you name it? | ANSWER: Ray PQ (or just PQ with a ray symbol above it)

 MCQ